whiprandolph/bestseller/Part 3 - The Deepest Revolution/14 - The Deepest Revolution.md

 * [The Deepest Revolution](#the-deepest-revolution)
 <toc/>

 For thousands of years, unhealthy cultures have spread around the world.
 Every unhealthy culture is a dictatorship, where a few people dictate the law and expect obedience from everyone else.
-Countless people have discussed and sought freedom -- but without knowing what freedom is even like!
+Countless people have discussed and sought freedom -- but often without knowing what freedom is even like!

 In the 1770s, American revolutionaries cried "Give me Liberty or give me Death!" while fighting to preserve a chattel slave society.
 In the 1910s, rebels worked to create a revolutionary workers' paradise to replace the Russian monarchy, but the resulting Soviet government was so oppressive that people were sent to jail for decades merely for reading the wrong book.

+Christian missionaries have traveled the world ostensibly to share Jesus' wisdom, but obedient Christian missionaries and soldiers consistently spread dictatorships rather than oppose them like Jesus Christ did.

+Countless people have joined labor unions but no labor movement has ever ended the exploitation of workers.
+Likewise, no feminist movement has ever ended sexism in their society, no racist movement has ever ended racism, no environmental movement has ever ended pollution in their culture.
+Authorities keep pushing for wars based on lies, making the poor die so the rich can profit.

-Christian missionaries have traveled the world ostensibly to share Jesus' wisdom, but their attitudes of body-shaming, women-shaming, sex-shaming, equating pleasure and sin, belief in people's inclination to evil or disconnection from god, and other profoundly hurtful attitudes have actually trained people not to have the personal strength to stand for what's right, as Jesus Christ did.
+their attitudes of body-shaming, women-shaming, sex-shaming, equating pleasure and sin, belief in people's inclination to evil or disconnection from god, and other profoundly hurtful attitudes have actually trained people not to have the personal strength to stand for what's right, as Jesus Christ did.
 For centuries, anyone who didn't adopt this deeply hurtful Christian interpretation of Jesus Christ's teachings was labeled a heretic and tortured to death.
 The history of Islam, Buddhism, and other authoritarian religions have similar stories.

 As the Haudenosaunee writers noted, "We need to identify the process that so often leads people who are honestly seeking to resist and destroy colonization to unconsciously recreate the elements of their own oppression."